-MCC E-mail: ddavenport@mclennan.edu Office Phone Number: (254) 299 - 8667

-Office Location: BT

-Office/Teacher Conference Hours:

-Office Hours: As this is a minimester course and all online, office hours will be held online.
-I will check email 7 days a week except for Christmas day so please email if you have questions.
+MCC Email: ddavenport@mclennan.edu Office Phone Number: 254-299-8667 be held online.
+I will check email 7 days a week so please email if you have questions.

+Office Location: BT 208

+Office/Teacher Conference Hours: As this is a minimester course and all online, office hours will
-Other Instruction Information:

-As this is an online course, all correspondence will be either by email, AskMyProfessor from MyEconLab, or by phone.
+Other Instruction Information: As this is an online course, all correspondence will be either by email, AskMyProfessor from MyEconLab, or by phone.